Penn State fraternity hazing scandal: Penn State Athletics connection

 Tim Bream, the Penn State football Head Athletic Trainer and University Assistant Athletic Director, was the live-in advisor for Beta Theta Pi.
 State College Detective David Scicchitano testified that Bream lied under oath twice throughout the investigations.
 When Detectives interviewed Beta Theta Pi fraternity brothers, it was discovered that Bream had to approve all parties within the fraternity house and was aware of the fraternity’s alcohol presence.
 In December 2016, Bream arranged for a bartender to serve alcohol to minors within the fraternity house.

 Detective Scicchitano testified that after Tim Piazza fell down the stairs, Tim Bream stood ten feet away from Piazza and looked at his body, around 5:30 AM.
 These interactions were caught on video camera.

 Due to lying regarding his knowledge of events leading up to Tim Piazza’s death, Tim Bream came under investigation by Deputy District Attorney Sean McGraw and the Attorney General of Pennsylvania.
 Although government officials struggled to gather evidence against Bream, a private investigator lobbied to have Bream charged with perjury, recklessly endangering another individual, and furnishing alcohol to minors.

 During a May 10, 2017, interview with Savannah Guthrie of Today Show, Penn State President Eric J. Barron alluded to Bream’s role within the Beta Theta Pi house, pointing out the ‘faculty advisors’ within the fraternity.
 Despite a ‘model fraternity’ image and Bream’s appointment as an advisor, President Barron states Beta operated as a ‘secret society’ on Penn State’s campus.
+President Barron retired soon after.